 Early studies showed little to no risk of side effects with Zofran.
 Yet as time went on, it turned out that these early studies may have been flawed and more research was, in fact, needed.

-Now we’re learning the real facts behind Zofran, thanks in part to the mothers who are speaking up after their children were allegedly hurt by the drug.
+Now we’re learning the real facts behind Zofran, thanks in part to the mothers who are speaking up after their children were allegedly hurt by the dangerous side effects from taking this dangerous drug.

 A study published in the December 2014 issue of American Journal of Obstetrics and Gynecology helps to show the associated risks of taking Zofran during pregnancy, worryingly stating: